ATACC

 Dr Halden Hutchinson-Bazely

-Halden, known as Hutch, is the Deputy Medical Director of the ATACC course.
-He is a Consultant in Intensive Care Medicine and a Fellow in Pre Hospital Care, working at London HEMS.
-He has developed experience in endovascular resuscitation including REBOA and ECMO, and as well as teaching ATACC, is faculty for the SPEAR course and the EVTM workshop.
-He is a passionate educator and simulator, with a particular emphasis on decision making and human performance in adversity.
+He is a Consultant in Intensive Care Medicine and Fellow in Pre-Hospital Care, working with London HEMS.
+Hutch has extensive experience in endovascular resuscitation, including REBOA and ECMO, and is faculty for both the SPEAR Course and EVTM Workshop.

 Chris